francisco-camargo/dev-workflow/README.md

 There is some first-time automatic set-up but once VSCode is open, at the bottom left I see that in green it says `WSL: Ubuntu-20.04`

 Alternatively: To have VSCode looking at Ubuntu go to the bottom left and click on the green box then in the pop-up at the top select `New WSL Window using Distro...`.
 Now when we open a terminal we should see that it is a bash terminal and we have access to the python we just installed

+### VSCode Extensions

+* Vim